gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 hypotheses.
 Increasing the sample size is one of the most commonly used methods for increasing the power \index{power} in a given situation.
 Sometimes we can choose among different procedures and use the power of the procedures to help us make that selection.
-Note that there are many ways $H_0$ false and the power changes based on how false the null hypothesis actually is.
-To make this concrete, suppose that the true mean sentences differed by either 1 or 20 years in previous example.
-The chances of rejecting the null hypothesis are much larger when the groups actually differ by 20 years than if they differ by just 1 year, given the same sample size.
-For a given difference in the true means, the larger the sample, the higher the power \index{power} of the study to actually find evidence of a difference in the groups.
+Note that there are many ways $H_0$ can be false and the power changes based on how false the null hypothesis actually is.
+To make this concrete, suppose that the true mean overtake distances differed by either 1 or 30 cm in previous example.
+The chances of rejecting the null hypothesis are much larger when the groups actually differ by 30 cm than if they differ by just 1 cm, given the same sample size.
+The null hypothesis is false in both cases.
+Similarly, for a given difference in the true means, the larger the sample, the higher the power \index{power} of the study to actually find evidence of a difference in the groups.
+We will see this difference when we return to using the entire overtake data set instead of the sample of $n=30$ used to illustrate the permutation procedures.

 \indent After making a decision (was there enough evidence to reject the null or not), we want to make the conclusions specific to the problem of interest.